vaghi/print-label/README.md

 ## Assumptions
 - All fields except Apt / Suite are mandatory.
 - For simplicity, the user will not have the ability to choose between multiple rate options.
+The cheapest one will be automatically selected.
 - For only accept addresses in the United States I used a US validation on the zip code, and restricted the state to US states.
 - No validation on real street address.
 - No validation on real city.
 - Just listed some states for simplicity.
+- No state management added (Redux, Context, Recoil, etc) due to the lack of necessity on the project.

 ## What I’d do next
 - Add feature to allow user pick between all possible rate options, returned on the first api call.
+- Reduce the amount of code in ShippingForm.container.tsx, into helpers or custom hooks.
+- Add accessibility.
 - Improve overall design.
+- Add tests to uncovered files with logic.
 - Enable "Create Label" button always; focus with red color and label, and scroll to uncompleted or invalid mandatory fields.
 - Add light/dark mode support.
 - Add i18n support.
-- Add all states.
+- Add all US states.
 - Convert Street Address to a predictive field with select options with real street addresses.
 - Add real cities consumed from API for the selected state.
 - Add import aliasing.